benhopkinstech/IdentityPostgres/README.md

 In Visual Studio press `Ctrl+'` to open the package manager console, here we can run the command below to update the code for any database changes

-`Scaffold-DbContext Name=ConnectionStrings:Database Npgsql.EntityFrameworkCore.PostgreSQL -NoOnConfiguring -NoPluralize -DataAnnotations -Context IdentityContext -Schema identity -ContextDir Data -OutputDir Data/Tables -Force`
+`Scaffold-DbContext Name=ConnectionStrings:Database Npgsql.EntityFrameworkCore.PostgreSQL -NoOnConfiguring -NoPluralize -Context IdentityContext -Schema identity -ContextDir Data -OutputDir Data/Tables -Force`